Hardwood Flooring, Pine Walls, and Ceilings

 - Step 4 – Dry boards in the kiln

 - Step 5 – Edge boards

 This is the edger machine used to edge boards to desired width

 - Step 7 – Tongue & groove boards

 - Step 8 – Boards are ready to be laid

 Walls and Ceilings

 We use this same process and machine to also produce beautiful wall and ceiling boards.
-The primary differences are that the boards are typically made of wider width pine and rather than tongue-and-groove cutters, we use ship-lap cutters for the sides.
+The primary difference between flooring and ceiling/wall boards is the width tends to be wider and instead of using tongue-and-groove cutters, we use ship-lap cutters.